billcoding/mysql-client-flutter/README.md

 # mysql-client-flutter
-A mysql client on the mobile written in Flutter
+A mysql client for the mobile written in Flutter